As discussed in this recent blog post, a calorie deficit isn’t the only factor to consider when you’re goal is to lose weight.

 Clever scientists have calculated the amount of energy that processing every macronutrient takes.

-And they found out it isn’t an even number by a long shot- the amount of calories burned in the actual process of digestion is referred to as the thermic effect of food (TEF).
+And they found out it isn’t an even number by a long shot.
+The amount of calories burned in the actual process of digestion is referred to as the thermic effect of food or feeding (TEF).

 Let’s say you eat 100 grams of protein.
 20-30 grams of that hundred are going to be used in the actual processing of the macronutrient.

 100 grams of carbohydrates?
-You’re only looking at 5-10 grams being burnt in the digestive process.
+You’re only looking at 5-10 grams being burned in the digestive process.